 However, it’s important to note that these tests have limitations.

 They can detect things like recreational drugs, lead and mercury poisoning.
-But they cannot confirm or deny whether your child is actually intolerant to any specific foods.
+But they cannot confirm or deny whether your child is intolerant to any specific foods.

 Hair food intolerance tests sound appealing, don’t they?